Ella Toone

 Ella Ann Toone (born 2 September 1999) is an English professional footballer who plays as an attacking midfielder for Women's Super League club Manchester United and the England national team.
 She represented England from under-17 to under-21, scoring her first Euro goal against Spain in 2022, with another against Germany in the Euro 2022 final, helping the team to win the European Championship.

 Toone started her senior career at Blackburn Rovers in 2013, later joining Manchester City and winning the WSL in 2016.
 Since joining United in 2018, she has become their top scorer with most appearances for the club, has been described as a household name, as well as a key player by manager Marc Skinner.
-In August 2023, Toone scored her first World Cup goal against Australia in the semi-final, becoming the first England footballer to score in a quarter-final, semi-final and final of a major tournament.
+In August 2023, Toone scored her first World Cup goal against Australia in the semi-final, becoming the first England footballer to score in a quarter-final, semi-final, and final of a major tournament.

 Early life

-Born in Tyldesley, near Wigan, in the county of Greater Manchester/Lancashire, Toone began playing for Astley and Tyldesley Girls, where a plaque honouring her was installed at the club in 2022.
+Born in Tyldesley, in Greater Manchester, Toone began playing for Astley and Tyldesley Girls, where a plaque honouring her was installed at the club in 2022.
 She then joined Manchester United's youth academy at 8 years old.

 Toone attended St George's Central Church of England Primary School and Fred Longworth High School.
 After leaving secondary school, whilst playing for Manchester United, she enrolled onto a BTEC Level 3 Extended Diploma Sport Science course at Wigan and Leigh College.

 Toone has said her mother was a gymnast growing up, and on her father's side, family members were "all swimmers and water polo players".
 In school, she participated in a variety of sports, including table tennis, netball, cross country, and tennis, as well as winning several trophies in gymnastics.